|Ordered||25 Sep 1939|

 General notes on this boat

 15 Sep 1942.
-U-506 (along with U-156 and U-507 and Italian submarine Cappellini) took part in the rescue operations after the sinking of SS Laconia in September 1942 off Africa.
-About 1500 men were saved by these boats and French ships from Dakar (which arrived on Sept 16, 4 days after the sinking).
+U-506 (together with U-156 and U-507 and the Italian submarine Cappellini) took part in the rescue operations after the sinking of SS Laconia in September 1942 off Africa.
+About 1,500 men were saved by these boats and bu French ships from Dakar (which arrived on 16 Sept, four days after the sinking).

 Men lost from U-boats